Friday Favourites: Homemade Pizza [Recipe]

 Yeh, ye do!
 The dough and sauce can each be whipped up during an ad break in “Game of Thrones”.
 That’s the bulk of the work done.
 Use little people for grating cheese and chopping veg and you’re ready to go!
 (If you really don’t have time, see “Cheats” below)

 - Store cupboard: Most of the key ingredients have a long shelf life.
-Keep a few jars of peppers, tins of tomatoes and dried yeast in your pantry, plus a few tins of toppings such sliced mushrooms and olives.
+Keep a few tins of tomatoes and dried yeast in your pantry, plus a few jars of toppings such sliced mushrooms and olives.

 - Dough: You can use pre-prepared pizza bases.
-The final pizza won’t taste quite a good, but it will still be far better than shop-bought pizza.
+The final pizza won’t taste quite as good, but it will still be far better than shop-bought pizza.